Artin twists of Drinfeld modules and Goss L-series: Introduction

-The paper is organized as follows.
-In Section~\ref{sec:prelim} we review background material on Anderson modules, Anderson motives, and their Tate modules.
-In Section~\ref{sec:GossLseries} we define Goss $L$-series attached to several arithmetic objects.
-In Section~\ref{sec:twist} we give an explicit construction of Artin twists of Drinfeld modules and prove the main theorems.
-Finally, in Section~\ref{sec:example} we discuss examples and applications, including a transcendence application to the special value $L(\varphi^\vee,\rho,0)$.
+As an application, we have the following result. \begin{thmx}[Theorem \ref{thm:transcendence_criterion}] Let $\varphi$ be a Drinfeld $\bA$-module over $K$ and let $\rho: G_K\to \GL_n(\conj \FF_q)$ be an Artin representation.
+Then the special $L$-value $L(\varphi^\vee, \rho, 0)$ is transcendental over $K$. \end{thmx} The paper is organized as follows.
+In section~\ref{sec:prelim}, we review background material on Anderson modules, Anderson motives, and their Tate modules.
+In section~\ref{sec:GossLseries}, we define Goss $L$-series attached to several arithmetic objects.
+In section~\ref{sec:twist}, we give an explicit construction of Artin twists of Drinfeld modules and prove the main theorems.
+Then, in section~\ref{sec:application}, we apply our main results to show that the special value $L(\varphi^\vee,\rho,0)$ is transcendental over $K$.
+Finally, in section \ref{sec:example} we discuss some examples of Artin twists of Drinfeld modules.